sebastiano123-c/DroneIno/docs/README.md

 Finally, write "UPLOADED_SKETCH  FLIGHT_CONTROLLER" in the [Config.h](https://github.com/sebastiano123-c/DroneIno/tree/main/DroneIno/src/Config.h) and upload the sketch.

 <ins>_Try first without the propellers!_</ins>

+### **Start and stop commands**
+Turn on the battery and the RC-controller, and wait until all the calibration is done (signaled by the led blinking).
+Move the left stick:
+* to the bottom-left to **start** the motors;
+* to the botom-right to **stop** the motors.

+If this is done correctly, move to the following step.
+Otherwise, you may have problem in the RC signals, thus check it using the CALIBRATION.

 ## **PID tuning**
 PID may be different from case to case and plays a very important role in the flight stability.